A woman with long black hair resting her face on a white surface next to a large red lipstick sculpture.

 2023: 1000 vases, Paris, France

-Contact her for the studio visit.
+Contact for the studio visit.

-12 Rue Calmels, 75018 Paris
+Location: 12 Rue Calmels, 75018 Paris